 It's easy to let all our healthy habits fall to the wayside come holiday season.
 The many nights of events and festivities wreak havoc on our sleep, the seasonal treats are too yummy to skip, and that extra glass of champagne too tempting to resist.
-The cold weather that's got us craving hearty high-calorie meals isn't helping our waistline either.
-In short, 'tis the season to be merry and eat far more than is necessary—and nothing should stop us.
+The cold weather that's got us craving hearty high-calorie meals isn't helping our waistlines either.
+In short, 'tis the season to be merry and overeat a bit—and nothing should stop us.

-By the same token, we don't want all our good habits to go out the window.
+But at the same time, we don't want all our good habits to go out the window.
 If you're concerned about losing control of your healthy lifestyle, fear not.
-We've got healthy holiday living down to a science.
-You worry about being merry, and we'll keep you feeling good all festive season long.
-Adopt these tips on staying healthy (and joyful) this holiday season—and never feel guilty about a cup of eggnog again.
+We've got holiday health tips that don't require sacrificing your merry spirit, so you can keep feeling good all festive season long.
+Adopt these tips for staying healthy (and joyful) this holiday season—and never feel guilty about a cup of eggnog again.

 Use Moderation, Not Restriction

 Don't stress about eliminating food groups or alcohol.
 Instead of banning all sugar or holiday indulgences, limit your intake.
 Without deprivation, binges are less likely.
-A bite or two of Bûche de Nöel won't add inches to your waistline.
-Neither will a mug or two of eggnog.
+A bite or two of bûche de Nöel won't add inches to your waistline, and neither will a mug or two of eggnog.

 Try to Stagger Your Indulgences

 If possible, try to keep your party schedule to every other night.
-If you're too much of a social butterfly to stagger your dance card, try to imbibe every other evening.
-That will keep your hangovers to a minimum and will prevent you from feeling totally dysfunctional.
+If you're too much of a social butterfly to give up your nights of dancing, try to imbibe every other evening.
+This holiday health tip will keep your hangovers to a minimum and will prevent you from feeling totally dysfunctional.

 Never Attend a Party on an Empty Stomach